fredpostles/food-waste-app/README.md

 This app was made as part of {the jump digital school}'s full stack software engineering course, as a frontend React proof of concept project.

+The idea is to encourage people to use the food they have so it doesn't go to waste.
+Users can sign up, add ingredients to their pantry and search for recipes using these ingredients.
+They can also save recipes they like for later.

 Still a work in progress.

 Backend [here](https://github.com/fredpostles/mfnw-backend).